|

 There were

-developed and built in a collaboration between Aérospatiale
+which was developed and built in a collaboration

 Aircraft Corporation.

-first flew.
-Eyes were glistening with pride on both sides of the Iron Curtain.
-From that
+Eyes were glistening with pride on both sides of

 technology.
 "Bring on cancer," someone exulted.

-friction heats the skin, expanding the airframe by as much as a foot in
+heats the skin, expanding the airframe by as much as

 take-off and approaching to land.